greatorangejuice/React-Presentation/textForPresentation.md

 Hello!
 I am Pavel and today I want to speak with you about ReactJS.

-### Let's do it!
+## Let's do it!
+###Part One
-ReactJS - it's a simple library.
+ReactJS - it's a simple library by Facebook.
 But so many people saying that it's Framework and we can agree with it.
+Main React goal - it's simply UI bulding.
 The most popular thing, where we can use React - it's SPA or single page applications.

-I hope that you know, what is it.
-If no...
-So, it's application, which u can use without reloading page.
-It's really cool.
+At first ReactJs it's JSX - special syntax,  which unites HTML and JS.

+And Virtual DOM
+And CompOnents
+###Part two
 You can ask me: "Hey, you!
 Why React - it's cool?
 Show something us."

 * House slide